-The project is undergoing environmental review pursuant to the following sections of the MEPA regulations at 301 CMR 11.00, which establish the standards for environmental impact review and a basic procedural outline for conducting that review: Section 11.03(a)(1)(5) because it involves construction of a new rail or rapid transit line along a new, unused or abandoned right-of-way; Section 11.03(3)(a)(l)(a) because it will result in alteration of more than one acre of bordering vegetated wetlands (BVW); Section 1 1.02(a)(2) because it involves alteration requiring a variance in accordance with the Wetlands Protection act; Section 11.03(I)(a)(I) and (2) because it may result in alteration of 50 or more acres of land and creation of 10 or more acres of new impervious area; Section 11.03(1 l)(b) because it is located within a designated Area of Critical Environmental Concern (ACEC); Section 1 1.03(b)(3) because it involves conversion of land held for natural resource purposes in accordance with Article 97 of the Amendments to the Constitution of the Commonwealth; Section 11.03(2)(b)(2) because it would result in more than two acres of disturbance of designated priority habitat that results in a take of a state-listed species; and Section 1 1.03(10)(b)(l) because it may result in demolition of a part of a state-listed historic structure.
+The project is undergoing environmental review pursuant to the following sections of the MEPA regulations at 301 CMR 11.00, which establish the standards for environmental impact review and a basic procedural outline for conducting that review: Section 11.03(a)(1)(5) because it involves construction of a new rail or rapid transit line along a new, unused or abandoned right-of-way; Section 11.03(3)(a)(l)(a) because it will result in alteration of more than one acre of bordering vegetated wetlands (BVW); Section 1 1.02(a)(2) because it involves alteration requiring a variance in accordance with the Wetlands Protection act; Section 11.03(I)(a)(I) and (2) because it may result in alteration of 50 or more acres of land and creation of 10 or more acres of new impervious area; Section 11.03(1 l)(b) because it is located within a designated Area of Critical Environmental Concern (ACEC); Section 1 1.03(b)(3) because it involves conversion of land held for natural resource purposes in accordance with Article 97 of the Amendments to the Constitution of the Commonwealth; Section 11.03(2)(b)(2) because it would result in more than 2 acres of disturbance of designated priority habitat that results in a take of a state-listed species; and Section 1 1.03(10)(b)(l) because it may result in demolition of a part of a statelisted historic structure.
 The project may also meet or exceed other MEPA review thresholds depending upon its final design.
 Because the proposed project is being undertaken by a state agency MEPA jurisdiction is broad and extends to all aspects of the project that are likely, directly or indirectly, to cause Damage to the Environment as defined in the MEPA regulations.

 Additional state approvals, reviews and permits required for the project include a Water Quality Certification pursuant to Section 401 of the Clean Water Act, a Chapter 91 License and a Variance from the Wetlands Protection Act (WPA) from the Massachusetts Department of Environmental Protection (MassDEP).
 The project also requires local Orders of Conditions under the WPA (and, on appeal only, Superseding Order(s) from MassDEP).
-Other permits or approvals required for the project include a Conservation and Management Permit from the Division of Fisheries and Wildlife, Natural Heritage and Endangered Species Program (NHESP), a land disposition agreement with the Department of Conservation and Recreation (DCR) as well as approval from the legislature and the Division of Capital Asset Management (DCAM) for a disposition of land protected by Article 97 of the Amendments to the Constitution of the Commonwealth.
+Other permits or approvals required for the project include a Conservation and Management Permit from the Natural Heritage and Endangered Species Program

+(NHESP).
 The project is subject to review by the Massachusetts Historical Commission and the Office of Coastal Zone Management.
 The project is also subject to the MEPA Greenhouse Gas Emissions Policy and Protocol.